UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/Coding/coding_intro.md

 **Figure 1** Scopes of the clinical classification systems used in NHS England datasets
-**Note**: Figure 1 is adapted from the Bennett Institute for Applied Data Science's blog: [An Introduction to Clinical Codes and Terminology.](https://www.bennett.ox.ac.uk/blog/2023/06/an-introduction-to-clinical-codes-and-terminology-systems/)
+**Note**: Figure 1 is adapted from the Bennett Institute for Applied Data Science's blog: [**An Introduction to Clinical Codes and Terminology**.](https://www.bennett.ox.ac.uk/blog/2023/06/an-introduction-to-clinical-codes-and-terminology-systems/)
 ## Classification systems

 Table 1 lists the systems you'll encounter in each NHS England dataset in the UK LLC TRE.
 Beneath the table we summarise the key aspects of each system.